 To Report a Public Nuisance or Unsafe Structures

 To register a complaint, first fill out this form.
-You will be required to give your name and contact information, which will become part of the file and may be requested by people as part of the public record.
+You will be required to give your name and contact information, which will not be made available except by valid court order (SMC 2.22.040(D)).

 The City will then investigate the complaint to determine if a violation exists.
 Voluntary compliance is the City's primary goal, and alleged violators or property owners will generally be given the opportunity to correct the violation without initiating fines or other enforcement proceedings.
 Each case will be treated in accordance with the severity of the violation.